Newquay weekend away itinerary: 2 days in Cornwall’s tourist hub!

 Beautiful St. Ives bay in Cornwall, UK

-About an hour away, you’ll find St Ives, where you can stroll along the picturesque harbor and frequent its art galleries, TATE St Ives and Barbara Hepworth Sculpture Gallery.
+About an hour away, you’ll find St Ives, where you can stroll along the picturesque harbour and frequent its art galleries, TATE St Ives and Barbara Hepworth Sculpture Gallery.

 In my opinion, Newquay and St Ives both have the best beaches in Cornwall – so if you explore both towns, you can go home feeling satisfied in terms of Cornish beaches.